 Content SEO: Although most of the content you create will be published on your website, this is not classed as on-site SEO because you will be creating content to be published on other websites.
 Keyword research also forms part of content SEO, but it must be stressed this is not an exercise in cramming as many keywords as you can into each content piece.
 Instead, it should be written with the user in mind, it should be unique, and it should be high quality.

-Technical SEO: We focus on your website once more, with technical SEO, and here we are specifically looking at some of the performance aspects of your website which Google measures and uses to determine rankings.
+Technical SEO: We focus on your website once more, with technical SEO, and here we are specifically looking at some of the performance aspects of your website that Google measures and uses to determine rankings.
 Prime examples are the speed at which your website’s pages load, the navigation structure and its usefulness for users, and how well your website is optimised for display on mobile devices.

 Off-Site SEO: Some aspects of off-site can require more time and effort, but they are worth it if you can achieve them.
 The most important of these is backlink generation which requires you to reach out to other website owners.
 Here, you want a mix of websites and keyword anchor text, and ideally some backlinks from high authority websites.
 You will also be optimising your Google My Business listing, making use of social media, and creating multiple citations.